Last Updated on June 26, 2025 by George Pavlopoulos

 2) Social media tools and other software

 Lots of bloggers love social media.
-I’m not that keen on them, but they are indeed important.
+I’m not particularly fond of them, but they are indeed important.
 I also use them and share my posts there, even though I prefer to keep all my original content on this blog.

 However, if you want to optimize your online presence and drive traffic to your blog, a social media scheduler might come in handy.
-For example, software like Tailwind could help you grow your Pinterest and Instagram following -and if you do it right, you can quickly grow your blog.
+For example, software like Tailwind can help you grow your Pinterest and Instagram following— and if you do it right, you can quickly expand your blog.
 You can try Tailwind for free for two weeks and see if it’s something for you.

 On the other hand, when it comes to software that helps me run my blog smoothly, I often think of KeySearch.
-This is an awesome tool that helps me with SEO or Search Engine Optimization.
-Doing SEO means that you optimize your content for search engines like Google, Bing, or Yahoo.
+This is an awesome tool that helps me with SEO, or Search Engine Optimization.
+Doing SEO means optimizing your content for search engines like Google, Bing, or Yahoo.
 Then, users can find your content online and visit your blog.
 Organic traffic is free traffic, and that’s why it’s so important for every blogger out there.

 KeySearch.co does exactly that.
 It analyzes search volumes of keywords and offers suggestions for your blog posts.
-You can read my extended KeySearch review here, and there’s also a tutorial included.
+You can read my extended KeySearch review here, which includes a tutorial.
 The guys at KeySearch love Letters to Barbara, and they offer 20% off on any of their annual plans if you follow this link and add LTB20 at checkout.

 As you can see, there are plenty of things to consider when it comes to blogging software.
 However, it’s better to consider them later, when you’ll truly have an overview of the things you want to achieve.
-Buying software will elevate your blog costs, and if you are tight on money, it’s better to leave it for later.
+Buying software will increase your blog costs, and if you’re tight on money, it’s better to leave it for later.

 If you don’t know where to start your blogging journey, there are plenty of blogging courses out there.
-I haven’t tried any of them, therefore, I can’t recommend one.
-Learning to blog is a neverending process, and you can definitely learn lots of things by studying.
+I haven’t tried any of them; therefore, I can’t recommend one.
+Learning to blog is a never-ending process, and you can definitely learn lots of things by studying.
 If you are not the self-studying type, a blogging course might help you organize your blogging life.
-They come, of course, at a price, so it’s better to think if you need one and then start searching for them.
+They come, of course, at a price, so it’s better to think about whether you need one and then start searching for it.

 4) Ads

 Paying for ads will definitely bring you traffic.
 However, in my opinion, it makes sense to pay for ads only when you have enough content in your blog.
-Driving traffic to an empty blog or a blog with 2-3 posts doesn’t make sense.
+Driving traffic to an empty blog or one with only 2-3 posts doesn’t make sense.
 For vanity reasons, it’s okay, but vanity is never a good advisor when it comes to money.

-However, when you have enough content, and you want to advertise it, paying for ads is a whole different story.
-It can bring you traffic, new clients, help you make money through affiliate marketing, etc. One thing to keep in mind is that paying 5$ won’t bring you any traffic, and also, it won’t make any miracle as a one-off thing.
-Consider having a budget and then spending money over the course of a month/a year etc. Otherwise, you might spend money that’ll go down the drain.
+However, when you have enough content and you want to advertise it, paying for ads is a whole different story.
+It can bring you traffic, new clients, and help you make money through affiliate marketing, among other benefits.
+One thing to keep in mind is that paying $5 won’t bring you any traffic, and it also won’t work as a miracle in a one-off situation.
+Consider creating a budget and then allocating your spending over the course of a month, a year, or other time period.
+Otherwise, you might spend money that’ll go down the drain.

-Bonus: I wrote an extensive guide about starting a travel blog and how to monetize it.
+Bonus: I’ve written an extensive guide on starting a travel blog and how to monetize it.
 Even if you are in a different niche, most of the things I describe apply to every kind of blog.
 There you will find plenty of recommended plugins, monetization tips, and other useful info.
 Check out here how you can set up your blog.

 Cost of starting a blog: recommended blogging hardware

-Now, as you might remember, the opening line of this post was “if you own a laptop or desktop…” -and then I went on with the cost.
-So, here I’m going to talk briefly about blogging hardware.
+Now, as you might recall, the opening line of this post was “if you own a laptop or desktop…” – and then I went on to discuss the cost.
+So, I’m going to briefly discuss blogging hardware here.

 Please keep in mind that if you have a working laptop or desktop, you don’t need a new one to start blogging.
 As long as it is properly working and can do whatever you want it to do, don’t buy a new one.
-It’s honestly better to save the money for other things like software or ads or simply keep them in your bank account for daily expenses.
+It’s honestly better to save the money for other things, like software or ads, or keep it in your bank account for daily expenses.

-Therefore, this section is for people who either don’t have blogging software or want to buy new devices.
-I will focus on the laptops and cameras that will help you run your blog smoothly, plus a couple of devices that come in handy.
+Therefore, this section is for individuals who either don’t have blogging software or wish to purchase new devices.
+I will focus on the laptops and cameras that will help you run your blog smoothly, as well as a couple of additional devices that come in handy.

 1) Laptop

-Desktops are fine, but it’s always better to have a laptop when it comes to blogging.
+Desktops are fine, but laptops are generally better for blogging.
 For example, you might want to work on the road or simply visit your favorite cafe and work there.
-In addition, a laptop will keep you connected to your blog more easily, and you can work from everywhere.
-Therefore, if you are about to buy blogging equipment, you should start with a laptop.
+In addition, a laptop will keep you connected to your blog more easily, and you can work from anywhere.
+Therefore, if you are about to purchase blogging equipment, start with a laptop.

 It’s all a matter of budget, of course.
 For several years, I resisted buying a MacBook Pro.
 But when I finally bought one, I wondered why I didn’t buy one earlier.
 It’s a workhorse, and it never let me down.
 After more than four years, it still works as if I bought it yesterday.
 If you can afford the cost, for me, it’s a no-brainer.
 It still works smoothly when I use heavy software like Lightroom (for photos) or Final Cut Pro X (for videos).
 You can check the best prices for the latest MacBook Pro here.

 In between, you have plenty of other options.
-You should first think of your budget and then try to find one.
-A lightweight laptop with plenty of storage and enough RAM will help your blog.
-That said, if I couldn’t afford a MacBook Pro and I needed a laptop for editing photos etc., I would consider an Asus or also a Lenovo.
+First, consider your budget and then try to find one.
+A lightweight laptop with ample storage and sufficient RAM will help your blog.
+That said, if I couldn’t afford a MacBook Pro and I needed a laptop for editing photos, etc., I would consider an Asus or a Lenovo.

 2) Camera